interstellar-hitchhiker/Conceptual-Understandings/README.md

 # Conceptual-understandings
 This code is a command prompt (CMD) bat file that generates a conceptual understanding based on the fundamental concept and related concepts the user selects.
-IB MYP and DP teachers of Language Acqustion may find this helpful file to glean ideas about the relationship between key and subject-related concepts as a generalization for a unit of inquiry.
+IB MYP and DP teachers of Language Acquisition may find this helpful file to glean ideas about the relationship between key and subject-related concepts as a generalization for a unit of inquiry.

-**Why conceptual-understandings?
+**Why conceptual understandings?
 In a nutshell, these four books!**

   Erickson, H. L., Lanning, L. A., & French, R. (2017).
 Concept-Based Curriculum and Instruction for the Thinking Classroom.